archmageirvine/jilt/README.md

 also that in this case, the correct solution is not the "best" solution found.

+A similar module is available for solving Vigenere ciphers.

 ## Finding anagrams

 To find anagrams of a word: